San7o/Brenta-Engine/README.md

 ![Brenta-Engine-Banner](./utils/docs-images/brenta-engine-banner.png)

-**Brenta Engine** is a simple 3D engine written in modern C++/OpenGL using a hybrid scene-graph and Entity Component System architecture.
+**Brenta Engine** is a simple 3D graphics engine written in modern C++/OpenGL using a hybrid scene-graph and Entity Component System architecture.
 The engine was created by Giovanni Santini in the summer of 2024, the name is inspired by the Brenta Dolimites in the Italian Alps.